Logical limit laws for Mallows random permutations: Overview of proof methods

 \textbf{Proof Sketch of Theorem~\ref{thm:toto}~Part~\ref{part:conv_toto}:} The proof of Theorem~\ref{thm:toto}~Part~\ref{part:conv_toto} is inspired by the approach taken by Lynch in \cite{Lynch} to show a convergence law for random strings having certain letter distributions.
-We consider some $\TOTO$ sentence $\phi$ having quantifier depth $d$.
+We consider some $\TOTO$ sentence $\phi$ having quantifier depth $d$ (quantifier depth will be defined in the next section).
 Writing $\pi \equiv_d \sigma$ if $\pi$ and $\sigma$ agree on all $\TOTO$ sentences of depth at most $d$, we note that $\equiv_d$ is an equivalence relation with only finitely many equivalence classes (Theorem \ref{lem:finite_classes}).
-We now rely on a sampling procedure for $\Mallows(n,q)$ distributed permutations.
-The details of the construction will be given in Section \ref{subsec:constr_geom}, it suffices to know that from a sequence $Z_1,Z_2,\ldots Z_n$ of independent $\Geo(1-q)$ random variables we may construct $\Pi_n$ by first determining the image of $1$ under $\Pi_n$ using $Z_1$, then the image of $2$ using $Z_1,Z_2$ and so on.
+We now rely on a sampling procedure for generating a sequence $\Pi_1, \Pi_2,\ldots$ of $\Mallows(n,q)$ distributed permutations from a sequence $Z_1,Z_2,\ldots$ of independent $\Geo(1-q)$ random variables (The details of the construction will be given in Section \ref{subsec:constr_trunc}.)
 Taking a dynamic viewpoint, we can imagine exposing the values $Z_1,Z_2,\ldots$ one by one and following the sequence of permutations that arises.
 Foregoing complicating details, we can define in this manner a Markov chain on a countably infinite state space that follows the equivalence class under $\equiv_d$ of this sequence of permutations.
-We show that we can divide the state space into finitely many classes, each them irreducible aperiodic and positive recurrent, and that the chain will hit such a class a.a.s.
-Then standard results on the convergence of Markov chains will give the convergence of the quantify $\bP ( \Pi_n \models \phi ) $ as $n\to\infty$.
+We show that we can the state space have finitely many recurrent classes, each of them irreducible, aperiodic and positive recurrent, and that the chain will hit such a class a.s.
+Standard results on the convergence of Markov chains will give the convergence of the quantity $\bP ( \Pi_n \models \phi ) $ as $n\to\infty$.